hugobgranja/cordova-plugin-native-geolocation/README.md

 - __maximumAge__: Accept a cached position whose age is no greater than the specified time in milliseconds. _(Number)_

-### Android Quirks

-If Geolocation service is turned off the `onError` callback is invoked after `timeout` interval (if specified).
-If `timeout` parameter is not specified then no callback is called.

 ## navigator.geolocation.clearWatch

 Stop watching for changes to the device's location referenced by the